Otonomo Technologies Ltd. (OTMO) will benefit from these strategies

 Are institutional investors increasing their holdings in OTMO shares?

 The recent increase in stakes in OTMO appears to be a result of several institutional investors and hedge funds increasing their positions.
 Senvest Management LLC’s position in OTMO has increased by 70.92% in the first quarter.
 The company now owns 6,222,860 shares of the stock, with a value of $1.75 million, following the purchase of 2,582,132 additional shares during the last quarter.
-During the last quarter, the company dropped down 2,120,441 additional shares for a total stake of worth $0.6 million, bringing number of shares owned by the company to 2,120,441.
+Harel Mutual Funds Ltd. made another increased to its shares in OTMO during the first quarter, upping its stake by 3.39%.
+During the last quarter, the company dropped down 71,975 additional shares for a total stake of worth $0.62 million, bringing number of shares owned by the company to 2,192,416.

 OTMO shares are owned by institutional investors to the tune of 46.40% at present.